ptc-iot-sharing/SvgViewerWidgetTWX/README.md

 # Usage

+It's highly recommended to use the starter kit if you want to use the widget.
+See more details about it [here](#2-svg-demo-starter-kit).
-Here is how to use the with a simple SVG file and a dataset:
+For a simple example on how the widget works on its own, here is how to use the with a simple SVG file and a dataset:

 ###  1. <a name='TheSVGfile'></a>The SVG file